voxdraco/Valheim-project/README.md

 Next I will go into the contents of the entrypoint.sh script.

-The shbang is set to bash, not much to explain there.
+The shebang is set to bash, not much to explain there.
 The three exports set some variables which steamcmd uses as it runs.
 Do not edit these.
 The appID is for valheim.

 ```
 #!/bin/bash